Skip to Main Content

 I sometimes feel out of place at Yale because I belong to a racial or ethnic minority group or because I’m a first-generation, low-income student.
 To whom can I turn for advice and community?

-Yale’s four Cultural Centers serve as gathering places for communities of various ethnic and cultural backgrounds.
+Yale’s five Cultural Centers serve as gathering places for communities of various ethnic and cultural backgrounds.
 They foster a sense of cultural identity, encourage student leadership, facilitate critical reflection, and stimulate informed action and social justice advocacy.

 The Community Initiative is an administrative effort to support and empower first-generation, low-income students at Yale.
 It provides financial guidance, academic mentorship, and social support.

-- The Community Initiative fgli.yalecollege.yale.edu external
+• The FGLI Community Initiative fgli.yalecollege.yale.edu external

 I’m an LGBTQ student.
 Where can I find support and meet other LGBTQ individuals at Yale?